qynntrn/weather_forecast/README.md

 ```
 # Content:

+The website with functions such as
+  - Viewing current weather
+  - Weather forecast, recent weather
+  - Searching by area
-The website with functions such as viewing current weather, weather forecast, recent weather, searching by area, receiving weather notifications via email (under construction)
+  - Receiving weather notifications via email (under construction)

 # Deloy:
 ```